cseitrobi/Vision-based-Smart-Object-Delivery-System-for-Indoor-Environment/Readme.md

-# Raspberry Pi 3B+ Facial Recognition and QR code scan embedded with larduino which is used for line following.
+# Raspberry Pi 3B+ Facial Recognition and QR code scan embedded with Arduino Mega which is used for line following.
 Hardware and software tools
 4.1 Design Tools
 To implement the project, we have used the following design tools.
 The design tools include the following list.